 Using the PREFIX Verb

 The PREFIX verb lets you specify a method of searching for a file through a prefix list.
-The following steps are performed when locating a file:
+The following steps are performed when locating a file, given a file name:

 • If the file name is an ALIAS for a device, the prefix is not used.